- Honors Program

 - You will be required to attend the Chaminade Scholar Formation Retreat.

 - You will be enrolled in a required tuition-free, 1/2-credit hour mini-course, UDI165: Chaminade Scholar Seminar.
-Classes will meet during the Spring 2015 semester you are accepted into the program and will explore the themes of identity, vocation, and leadership as it relates to the Chaminade Scholars program and the call to discipleship.
+Classes will meet during the spring semester you are accepted into the program and will explore the themes of identity, vocation, and leadership as it relates to the Chaminade Scholars program and the call to discipleship.

 - You will be required to maintain a cumulative GPA of 3.5 or above and pursue an Honors Program diploma.